tttol/mos3/README.md

 ![New File/Dir button](static/new.png)
 ## Remove file/directory manually (under development)
-The feature to delete files and directories from the web interface is currently under development.
+You can remove a file or directory using trash box icon at the right of each file/directory.
-For now, you can use commands like `rm` in the directory mounted to `/app/upload` to delete them.
+Alternatively, you can use commands like `rm` in the directory mounted to `/app/upload` to delete them.

 ## Connect your application with MOS3
 Here’s how to connect an application that uses Amazon S3 to MOS3.